-The payment made for individual termination by agreement is at least equal to the statutory severance pay.
-It is subject to the forfait social of 20 %.
+The payment made for individual termination by agreement is at least equal to legal, or statutory severance pay in some cases.
+It is subject to the forfait social of 20 % on the exempt portion of social security contributions.

 COLLECTIVE TERMINATION BY AGREEMENT